arnellebalane/google-meet-pip/readme.md

 npm run watch  # useful for development
 ```

-After following the steps above, load the unpacked copy of this extension into your browser.
+After loading and building the project, load the unpacked copy of this extension into your browser.

 - Go to [`chrome://extensions`](chrome://extensions)
 - Toggle the "Developer mode" on at the top-right corner of the page